acmucsd/portal-ui/README.md

+> [!NOTE]
+>
+> The frontend of the ACM membership portal has been rewritten in Next.js.
+The original frontend continues to be live at [v1.members.acmucsd.com](https://v1.members.acmucsd.com/) for the foreseeable future.
+Follow the development of version 2 at [membership-portal-ui-v2](https://github.com/acmucsd/membership-portal-ui-v2/)!

 # ACM at UCSD: Membership Portal UI

 This is the frontend repository for the ACM at UCSD membership portal.
 The live portal is viewable at: [https://members.acmucsd.com](https://members.acmucsd.com).